 In addition to the rules relating to holding shares, the amending French Finance Act for 2006 introduced a 20% withholding tax to be paid by SIICs on dividends distributed to shareholders, other than natural persons, that hold at least 10% of dividend entitlements in said SIICs, and that are not liable for corporate income tax or another equivalent tax on the dividends received.
-However, the withholding tax is not payable in the event that the beneficiary is a company that has an obligation to distribute all dividends it receives.
+However, the withholding tax is not due when the beneficiary of the dividend is a company required to distribute the dividend it receives in full and whose shareholders directly or indirectly owning at least 10% of the dividend rights are liable for corporate income tax (or another equivalent tax) as a result of those distributions.